radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 When installation is complete, the command prompt displays the message “Installation has been initialized successfully”.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – values in the properties file, including passwords, are stored in clear.
-After installation, install-sample.properties should be deleted.**
+>values in the properties file, including passwords, are stored in clear.
+After installation, install-sample.properties should be deleted.